 “Too often in the past the spending of taxpayers’ money has been wasteful and we need to ensure that this is not the case again.”

 Accounts show that the airport made a £9.21 million loss in 2015/16, with passenger numbers falling from 827,000 to 624,000.A Glasgow Prestwick Airport spokesperson said: “There has been an historic lack of investment in the airport prior to the Scottish Government taking ownership.

 “We operate in a highly regulated and competitive market.
 In order to deliver a compliant, profitable and sustainable business for the long term, strategic investments will be required.
 These current investments enable us to ensure the highest safety standards, reduce our operating costs and bring in new business.”

 The airport, which was purchased for £1 by the Scottish government, in 2013 after a private buyer couldn’t be found, saw 609,937 passengers pass through their doors in 2015.
 Busiest routes internationally include Barcelona, Malaga and Alicante.

 John O’Connell, Chief Executive of the TaxPayers’ Alliance, questioned whether the Scottish Government should be backing the airport.

 He said: “Taxpayers will be wondering how the authorities are finding the funds for this loan when making necessary savings is having to be balanced against delivering essential services.

 “In the light of the recent news report about the Chief Executive’s taxpayer-funded luxury bed, hard pressed families picking up the bill are unlikely to look favourably at this.”

-Things are looking up for Prestwick thought, as the airport has been shortlisted as a potential Spaceport for the upcoming commercial flights that are looking to be available within the next 3 years, transporting passengers from earth to outer space.
+Things are looking up for Prestwick though, as the airport has been shortlisted as a potential Spaceport for the upcoming commercial flights that are looking to be available within the next 3 years, transporting passengers from earth to outer space.
 However, with ticket pricing estimated at around £200,000, we should all start saving!